nus-tic4002-AY2122s2/ip/docs/README.md

 ## Features

-### Feature-ABC

-Description of the feature.

-### Feature-XYZ
+### Feature 1

-Description of the feature.
+Description of feature.

 ## Usage

 ### `Keyword` - Describe action

-Describe the action and its outcome.
+Describe action and its outcome.

 Example of usage: